jappavoo/UndertheCovers/README.md

 - `lecturenotes/_build/html`
 - `labmanual/_build/html`

 To view it locally simply open the `index.html` file of the appropriate subdirectory.
-You can use these directories to host the book manually on an arbitrary webserver.
+You can use these directories to host the book manually on an arbitrary web server.

 ### Automatic Hosting of the book